Skip to main content

 VA loans may continue to evolve as the real estate market changes

-The full impact of these changes to real estate commissions is not yet certain.
+The full impact of these changes on real estate commissions is not yet certain.

 The VA plans to keep an eye on the situation.
 The agency will make further changes to help veterans achieve homeownership if those adjustments are needed.